Edward Granville Browne: Works

 Browne published in areas which few other Western scholars had explored.
 Many of his publications are related to Iran, either in the fields of history or Persian literature.
 He is perhaps best known for his documentation and historical narratives of Bábism as relayed by Arthur de Gobineau.
 He published two translations of Bábí histories, and wrote several of the few Western accounts of early Bábí and Baháʼí history.

 Browne was not a Baháʼí, but rather an Orientalist.
 His interest in the Bábí movement was piqued by a book by de Gobineau found while he was looking for materials on tasawwuf.
 The history A Traveller's Narrative was written by `Abdu'l-Bahá and translated by Browne, who added a large introduction and appendices.
 Browne was fascinated by the development of the written historical perspectives of the Baháʼís regarding successorship after the Báb including their idea of an independent dispensation of Bahá'u'lláh.
 These Baháʼí-authored works emphasized Bahá'u'lláh to a greater extent than the Báb and took a critical view against Subh-i-Azal, whom Arthur de Gobineau listed as the Báb's successor.
 Browne expressed sympathy for Subh-i-Azal and surprise at the route the religion had taken.

 About the Baháʼí teachings he says:

 These teachings are in themselves admirable, though inferior, in my opinion, both in beauty and simplicity to the teachings of Christ.

 — Materials for the Study of the Babi Religion, Introduction, p. xxi.

 Browne was granted four successive interviews with Bahá'u'lláh during the five days he was a guest at Bahjí (April 15–20, 1890).

 In A Year Amongst the Persians (1893) he wrote a sympathetic portrayal of Persian society.
 After his death in 1926 it was reprinted and became a classic in English travel literature.
 He also published the first volume of A Literary History of Persia in 1902 with subsequent volumes in 1906, 1920, and 1924.
 It remains a standard authority.

 Amongst Iranians, Browne is still well remembered today.
 A street named after him in Tehran, as well as a statue depicting him, remained in place even after the Iranian Revolution in 1979.

+Personal life

+On 20 June 1906, Browne married Alice Caroline Browne (née Blackburne Daniell), the daughter of the barrister Francis Henry Blackburne Daniell, in London.
+The couple had two sons, including the judge Patrick Browne.

+In November 1924, Browne suffered a severe heart attack after which he ceased working.
+On 5 January 1926, Browne died at his home in Cambridge, 7 months after the death of his wife.
+Browne was buried at Elswick Cemetery in Newcastle on 8 January.